Rosdayle/L.i.me-Slimes/README.md

 ## Hardware layout
-Due to being a slightly different hardware layout, here is a wiring diagram to follow
+Due to being a slightly different hardware layout, here is a wiring diagram to follow.
+Note to self clean up these diagrams

 BASE Layout (Start with this)